 The Origins of Guy Fawkes Night

-After his arrest, Fawkes was interrogated and (perhaps in a fugue of self-glorification) freely admitted to planning the massacre.
-Basically inviting a swift execution.
-This, however, did not quite work out as planned - he was only later tortured, in an attempt to get him to give up the names of co-conspirators.
+After his arrest, Fawkes was interrogated and (perhaps in a fugue of self-glorification) freely admitted to planning the massacre and attempted assassination of the ruling king.
+This openness did nothing except invite a swift execution for treason.
+The execution, however, did not quite work out as planned - he was only later tortured, in an attempt to get him to give up the names of co-conspirators.
 Pleading "not guilty" at the subsequent trial for treason (in his own eyes, Fawkes had done no wrong after all), he was (to no great surprise, and much public acclaim) found guilty and condemned to a prolonged death.
 Kept as the "star attraction" of the public hanging, drawing and quartering on January 31st, 1606, Fawkes witnessed the gruesome deaths of his fellow conspirators.
 And then, in a final and inspired display of defiance, managed to cheat the hangman by throwing himself off the high scaffold and breaking his own neck.

-By the way ... there is a theory that the conspiracy was in reality a false flag operation and that Guy Fawkes was framed.
+By the way, just to complicate matters: there is another theory that the conspiracy was, in reality, a false flag operation and that Guy Fawkes was framed.

-In celebration of the fact that King James I had survived this nefarious attempt on his life (as the official propaganda spun it - Guy Fawkes was arrested around midnight and the primitive IED was actually made safe several hours before James I even arrived for the Opening of Parliament scheduled for November 5th), spontaneous bonfires were lit around London.
+In celebration of the fact that King James I had survived this nefarious attempt on his life (as the official propaganda spun it - Guy Fawkes was arrested around midnight and the primitive explosive devices was actually removed several hours before James I even arrived for the Opening of Parliament scheduled for November 5th), spontaneous bonfires were lit around London.
 A short while later an "Observance of 5th November Act" was passed, making the day an annual celebration of thanksgiving.

 Around the time of the Regency (1811 to 1820) it had become common in some areas for children to prepare an effigy of Guy Fawkes well before the event, take it to the streets and using it as a prop for begging - hence "A penny for the guy?"
 It had also become quite common for old scores to be settled on Bonfire Night, with rioting and fights not unknown.